-Multiple Photochemical Gas Phase Chemistry Mechanisms: CAMx offers several versions of Carbon Bond version 6 chemistry (CB6) and the 2007 version of Statewide Air Pollution Research Center chemistry (SAPRC07TC).
+Multiple Photochemical Gas Phase Chemistry Mechanisms: CAMx offers several versions of Carbon Bond version 6 chemistry (CB6), Carbon Bond version 7 (CB7), the 2007 version of Statewide Air Pollution Research Center chemistry (SAPRC07TC), and the Regional Atmospheric Chemistry Mechanism version 2 (RACM2).
 These mechanisms are solved using the Euler-Backward Iterative (EBI) method, which is fast and accurate.
 CAMx also includes the fully explicit Gear-type Livermore Solver for Ordinary Differential Equations (LSODE), which we use to "benchmark" new mechanisms and evaluate the performance of EBI.
 We do not recommend LSODE for typical applications as the model will run much more slowly.